AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config-custom-cloud.md

     * with **sling:resourceSuperType** = `cq/cloudserviceconfigs/templates/configpage` (on template node, not the jcr:content node)
     * with **cq:designPath** = `/etc/designs/cloudservices/googleanalytics` (on jcr:content)

-1. Create new component: `/apps/acs/analytics/components/googleanalytics`.
+1. Create a component: `/apps/acs/analytics/components/googleanalytics`.

    Add the following content to `googleanalytics.jsp`: